The PAU Survey: An improved photo-$z$ sample in the COSMOS field: Results

-A systematic bias in the photo-$z$ estimates can lead to a bias in the cosmological inference of lensing surveys, for example \citet{KidsDEScomb} estimates the DESY1 source redshift distributions to have a mean redshift about $0.01\sim0.05$ lower when estimated using \cosmos~instead of spectra.
+A systematic bias in the photo-$z$ estimates can lead to a bias in the cosmological inference of lensing surveys \citep[\textit{e.g.} see Figure 5 from][]{Salvato19}.
+In particular, \citet{KidsDEScomb} estimates the DES-Y1 source redshift distributions to have a mean redshift about $0.01\sim0.05$ lower when estimated using \cosmos~instead of spectra.
 Here we also find biases towards lower redshift between \cosmos~ and spectra, although we find them to be lower than $\lesssim0.01$ in the magnitudes and redshift considered, and these get significantly reduced in our new catalogue.
 Understanding the biases found in \citet{KidsDEScomb} (importance of the faint end $\iab>23$, different spectroscopic samples, N(z) methodology) is beyond the scope of this work.

 To understand which improvement comes from adding the narrow band photometry from PAUS and which comes from the new methodology, we have run the code excluding the PAUS photometry, using only the photometry coming from COSMOS.
 We show the mean, median and $\sigma_{68}$ for this study in the green lines in Figures~\ref{fig:meanmedian_iband}, \ref{fig:meanmedian_zspec} and \ref{fig:meanmedian_photoz}.
 We find comparable values for the mean and median between this run and the fiducial run which includes the PAUS photometry, indicating that the new methodology is responsible for obtaining the largely unbiased photo-$z$ estimates.
 Regarding the improvement in precision, the bottom panel of Figure~\ref{fig:meanmedian_iband} shows that part of the improvement in $\sigma_{68}$ at fainter magnitudes is explained by the new methodology, while most or all of the improvement in precision at $\iab \lesssim 21$ is achieved by including PAUS photometry.